RBeneroff/Bok-Burger-Blog/README.md

 List to do:
+- edit route -- get form showing get if statement for if Admin, show button on index for restaurants
 - fill up burgers database (index by Res and index by Img)
   - format 2 pages
 - about page